 A game artist who specializes in concept art typically creates pre-production artwork for a game.
 Typically, the artist will use a variety of mediums to create images that represent locations, characters, props, and anything else that will be visible visually within the game.
 Writers and lead designers may have a rough idea of how a character or location might look, but a concept artist will turn those ideas into visual representations.
 As ideas are rejected or refined toward a final product, this can often entail a significant amount of revision.

-The production artwork is usually created a group of artists who specialize in various aspects of game art.
+The production artwork is usually created by a group of artists who specialize in various aspects of game art.
 One game artist might specialize in modeling, for example, and use three-dimensional computer graphics software to create polygons and various shapes to create characters, environments, props, weapons, creatures, and everything else in the game.
-These models will then have textures applied to them, usually another game artist who specializes in creating realistic-looking surfaces that match the game’s aesthetic.
+These models will then have textures applied to them, usually by another game artist who specializes in creating realistic-looking surfaces that match the game’s aesthetic.

 Another game artist could then work on animating the various models that have been created, such as making characters walk and developing an animation sequence for how a gun fires a bullet and dispels a spent cartridge.
-Other artists will then add lighting and special effects such as glowing lights, sparks, and large explosions; a game’s visual aspects are frequently created a team of artists.
+Other artists will then add lighting and special effects such as glowing lights, sparks, and large explosions; a game’s visual aspects are frequently created by a team of artists.
 Artists and sound engineers are also responsible for the game’s music and sound effects.
-Finally, a game’s packaging or merchandising images are usually created an artist, though they can also include concept art or graphics from the game.
+Finally, a game’s packaging or merchandising images are usually created by an artist, though they can also include concept art or graphics from the game.